A No-Stress Church Event Marketing Checklist for Catholic Parishes

 • Contact information

-• If there is any accessibility information for those with varying needs — for example — Will there be a sign language interpreter?
-Will the event have childcare available?
+• Accessibility information for those with varying needs.
+For example, will there be a sign language interpreter?
+Will accommodations be available for people with disabilities?
+Will childcare be available?
 Consider what other resources people may need.

-Want a little jump-start on your event flyers?
-WeCreate, our extensive library of Catholic content and resources, has flyer templates for all sorts of church events that have been designed by our LPi graphic design team for you to customize for your own parish events.
+Want a little jump-start on your event advertisements in your bulletin and online?
+WeCreate, our extensive library of Catholic content and resources, has flyer templates for all sorts of church events, designed by our LPi graphic design team for you to customize for your own parish events.

-Every month we add even more templates alongside other graphics for you to use.
-If you don’t already have access, learn more about WeCreate here .
+If you don’t already have access, learn more about WeCreate here.

 Share